 To adequately polish wood floors, you only need to mix a 1/2 cup of lemon juice with 1 cup of olive oil for an effective and wonderful polishing solution.
 In addition, you can also use undiluted lemon juice to erase traces for your bathroom as well as eliminate stains from furniture, kitchen tables, and carpets.

 The best way to clean your kitchen is to start getting rid of grease and food waste.
-Deep-stove-and-oven cleaning is a must.
+Deep stove and oven cleaning is a must.
 Of course, you also want to make it more eco-friendly and organic.
-For sustainable kitchen cleaning start moisturizing the oven surface with a sponge and water.
+For sustainable kitchen cleaning start moistening the oven surface with a sponge and water.
 Use half a cup of baking soda, half a cup of salt, and half a cup of water to make a thick paste, and spread it around the inside of the oven and stove.
-(Avoid bare metal and any vents.)- Leave it on overnight.
+(Avoid bare metal and any vents.)
+Leave it on overnight.
 Remove it with a spoon and wipe it clean.
 Rub gently with fine steel wool for stubborn stains.

 To clean glass surfaces and windows mix with a quarter of warm water, two teaspoons of white vinegar.
 To wash using damaged paper or cotton cloth, just use black and white newspapers, not newspapers with color.
-Do not clean the windows when the sun is on them, because after drying up, it's when those streaks appear.
-Be sure to follow the formula as using a very strong vinegar solution will etch the glass and eventually contribute to its cloudiness.
+Do not clean windows when the sun is on them because after drying up it’s when those streaks appear.
+Be sure to follow the formula, as using a very strong vinegar solution will etch the glass and eventually contribute to its cloudiness.

 So, the next is the bathroom.
 The best way to clean bathroom areas is once again cleaning with vinegar and baking soda.

-To clean the toilet, just sprinkle the baking soda around the bowl and pour a cup of vinegar into the water.
+To clean the toilet, just sprinkle baking soda around the bowl and pour a cup of vinegar into the water.
 With a toilet brush, scrub the inside of the bowl.
-You can use our eco-friendly bathroom, a spray cleaner for this purpose as well if you want to save time!
+You can use our eco-friendly bathroom spray cleaner for this purpose as well if you want to save time!